Skip to content

 Invoice Approvals

-Once integrated, any bills in Xero that are in the "Awaiting Approval" status in Xero will be synced with Accounts Payable.
-However, these bills will require approval within Accounts Payable before they can move to the "Awaiting Payment" status ready to be paid.
+If you have approvals enabled in Modulr AP, then these bills will require approval within Accounts Payable before they can move to the "Awaiting Payment" status.
 This feature ensures that all payments undergo a robust approval process, enhancing financial control.

 Accounts Payable also ensures that your financial records in Xero are kept up-to-date.
 Here's how data flows back to Xero from Accounts Payable: